 Dumplings are not only traditional but also universal, they are ubiquitous in almost every cultural cuisine in various forms be it boiled, baked, steamed or fried.
 Chinese dim sum, Italian ravioli, Nepalese yomari, Jamaican fried dumplings, Polish potato plum dumplings, British herb dumplings, American apple dumplings, etc. are some of the old-fashioned adorable dumplings that still delight the gourmets across the globe.
 Susiyam, Munthiri kothu & Bonda are the traditional dumplings prepared in my family for Deepavali festival.

-Over 1000 years old South Indian delicacy, idli, is now gaining popularity all over the world as a healthy breakfast.
-Various studies conducted by renowned institutions across the globe state in unison that idli is one of the best breakfasts as naturally fermented rice & lentil batter is used in its preparation.
-Idli is a soft spongy steamed cake, and it is the most common breakfast in South India.
+Idli, an ancient South Indian delicacy, is now gaining popularity all over the world as a gut-friendly breakfast.
+Various studies conducted by renowned institutions across the globe state in unison that idli is one of the best breakfasts.
+Idli is a soft spongy steamed cake made using naturally fermented rice & lentil batter, and it is the most common breakfast in South India.

 At the mere sight of a canister filled with idli-dosa batter inside my refrigerator I feel totally relaxed as it helps my meal planning easier.
 With this multi-purpose batter I can make simple podi dosa when I feel lazy, or treat ourselves with a sumptuous feast, or give a traditional twist to overcome our meal monotony.
 It is needless to say that this batter is the quintessential stock inside the refrigerator in every South Indian’s home across the globe.